 Finally, Blackstone's, the Investment Manager's and the BREIF Funds' (as applicable) technology, data and intellectual property and the technology, data and intellectual property of their respective portfolio companies are also subject to a heightened risk of theft or compromise to the extent Blackstone and the Investment Manager and their respective portfolio companies engage in operations outside the United States, in particular in those jurisdictions that do not have comparable levels of protection of proprietary information and assets such as intellectual property, trademarks, trade secrets, know-how and customer information and records.
 In addition, Blackstone and the Investment Manager and their respective portfolio companies may be required to compromise protections or forego rights to technology, data and intellectual property in order to operate in or access markets in a foreign jurisdiction.
-Any such direct or indirect compromise of these assets could have a material adverse impact on Blackstone and the Investment Manager and their respective portfolio companies of these assets could have a material adverse impact on Blackstone and the Investment Manager and their respective portfolio companies of these assets could have a material adverse impact on Blackstone and the Investment Manager and their respective portfolio companies.
+Any such direct or indirect compromise of these assets could have a material adverse impact on Blackstone and the Investment Manager and their respective portfolio companies.